sandboxie-plus/sandboxie-docs/docs/Content/ConfidentialBox.md

 - With no program prefix, the value supplies the box-wide default. `DenyHostAccess=y` is therefore equivalent to a default deny rule.
 - Program selectors use Sandboxie's [program-name matching](ProgramNamePrefix.md), including wildcards, and can refer to configured process groups.

-Without `ConfidentialBox`, `DenyHostAccess` is evaluated when a host process requests process or thread rights beyond the read/query subset that Sandboxie normally permits.
-A matching deny rule rejects that handle request, while read-only access remains available.
+Without `ConfidentialBox`, `DenyHostAccess` is evaluated when a host process requests rights outside Sandboxie's normally permitted access subset, which differs for process and thread handles.
+Requests containing only rights within the applicable subset do not trigger this particular restriction.

+In the object-filter path, a matching deny rule restricts the requested access mask for handle creation or duplication rather than directly rejecting the operation.
+If the operation succeeds, the resulting handle may have no usable access rights.
+Independent Windows access checks or protected-process restrictions may still cause the operation to fail.

 With `ConfidentialBox`, the same check also covers read-only and query requests, and the default becomes deny for host programs.
 An explicit `DenyHostAccess=program.exe,n` entry can create a compatibility exception.
 The built-in **Less Confidential Box** template currently uses such an exception for `audiodg.exe`.